cosmos/cosmos-sdk/CONTRIBUTING.md

 **Time Bound Period**

+* Once a PR for an ADR is opened, reviewers are expected to perform a first review within 1 week of pull request being open
-* Time bound period for individual ADR Pull Requests should not exceed 2 weeks
+* Time bound period for individual ADR Pull Requests to be merged should not exceed 2 weeks
-* Total time bound period for an ADR to reach a decision (`ABANDONED | ACCEPTED | REJECTED`) should not exceed 8 weeks
+* Total time bound period for an ADR to reach a decision (`ABANDONED | ACCEPTED | REJECTED`) should not exceed 4 weeks

-If an individual Pull Request for an ADR needs more time than 2 weeks, it should be merged in current state `Draft` or `Proposed`, with its contents updated to summarize the current state of its discussion.
+If an individual Pull Request for an ADR needs more time than 2 weeks to reach resolution, it should be merged in current state (`Draft` or `Proposed`), with its contents updated to summarize the current state of its discussion.

-If an ADR is taking longer than 8 weeks to reach a final conclusion, the **Concept Approval Committee** should convene to rectify the situation by either making changes to the Concept Approval Process (as outlined here), or making changes to the members of the Approval Committee.
+If an ADR is taking longer than 4 weeks to reach a final conclusion, the **Concept Approval Committee** should convene to rectify the situation by either:
+- unanimously setting a new time bound period for this ADR
+- making changes to the Concept Approval Process (as outlined here)
+- making changes to the members of the Concept Approval Committee

 **Approval Committee & Decision Making**